godot-rust/book/src/recipes/engine-singleton.md

 ## Registering a singleton

-Registering singletons is done during the `InitLevel::Scene` stage of initialization.
+Registering singletons is done during the `InitStage::Scene` stage of initialization.

 To achieve this, we can customize our init/shutdown routines by overriding `ExtensionLibrary` trait methods.